 Florence, the home of the Renaissance and birthplace of our modern world, has the best Renaissance art in Europe.
 In a single day, you can look Michelangelo's David in the eyes, fall under the seductive sway of Botticelli's Birth of Venus, and climb the modern world's first dome, which still dominates the skyline.
 Of course, Florentine art goes beyond paintings and statues — enjoy the food, fashion, and street markets.
 Sure, Florence is touristy.
-But where else can you stroll the same pedestrian streets walked by Michelangelo, Leonardo, and Botticelli while savoring the world's best gelato?
+But where else can you stroll the same pedestrian streets walked by Michelangelo, Leonardo, and Botticelli while savoring Italy's best gelato?

 At a Glance